Discord-RE/Discord-video-stream/PERFORMANCE.md

 ## Transport encryption methods

+> [!NOTE]
+> This is no longer accurate as of [#195](https://github.com/Discord-RE/Discord-video-stream/pull/195), which replaces the custom UDP connection with standard WebRTC.
+This is kept here for historical purposes only.

 On CPUs without AES acceleration (very old x86 CPUs, certain ARM SoCs on single board computers, certain VMs that don't expose AES acceleration capability), the default encryption method (AES-256-GCM) might not be fast enough to handle high frame-rate + high bitrate streams.

 In such cases, you can enable the `forceChacha20Encryption` option on the `Streamer` instance (`streamer.opts.forceChacha20Encryption = true`) before starting a stream, to force the use of the faster Chacha20-Poly1305 encryption method.
 For even higher performance, also install the optional [`sodium-native`](https://www.npmjs.com/package/sodium-native) package to use the faster native version instead of the WASM version.